eegml/eegvis/README.md

 ### Status
 - currently this is still experimental, but it has a useful eeg browser for the jupyter notebook
-- basic filtering added, but still need notch and low-pass filter
+- basic filtering added, with notch and low-pass/high-pass filter

+- version 0.2.1 works with bokeh 2.0.2 !

 ### To do
 - [x] matplotlib EEG plotting (firstdraft)